 Principal Business Advisor, Edifecs

 John Kelly provides strategic consulting to Edifecs customers, specializing in information exchange and applying the principles of supply chain integration to the healthcare delivery lifecycle.
 Mr. Kelly is a nationally recognized health information exchange expert.
 His wide-ranging experience includes serving as CIO of healthcare network provider NaviNet, director of eBusiness Architecture at Harvard Pilgrim Health Care, and managing director of his own health IT consulting firm.
-He also served as the architect and technical lead for the Commonwealth of Massachusetts’ statewide HIE project, developing a shared infrastructure for the Commonwealth, which supported both the health information and health insurance exchanges.
+He also served as the architect and technical lead for the development of the Commonwealth of Massachusetts’ statewide HIE project.